Hossein Wahid Khorasani: Early life and education

 Khorasani was born in Nishapur, a city 130 km west of Mashhad, to Sheikh Esmail Khorasani, a revered alim and orator.

 He began his religious education at an early age in Mashhad, completing his muqadamat and Arabic under Sheikh Shams and al-Muhaqiq al-Mughani in the Ba'in Ya school.
 He then moved to the Mirza Jafar school and completed his intermediate level studies under Sheikh Husayn Birsi, Mirza Ahmed Kifaei, Abu al-Qasim al-Hakim al-Ilahi and Sheikh Husayn-Ali al-Isfahani.
 He also attended the classes of Mirza Mehdi al-Isfahani, Sheikh Mahdi al-Ishtiyani and Sheikh Muhammad Nahawndi.
 He received an ijaza from his teacher Sayyid Muhammad Hujjat Kuh-Kamari.

 He moved to Najaf in 1949 and studied in the Yazdi school for ten years.
 He attended the classes of Sheikh Muhammad-Husayn Naini for a year; Abu al-Hasan al-Isfahani for two years; Sheikh Musa Khonsari for six years; Agha Dhiya al-Din al-Iraqi, Sayyid Jamal al-Din al-Golpayegani, Sheikh Kadhim al-Shirazi, Sayyid Abd al-Hadi al-Shirazi and Sayyid Muhsin al-Hakim.
 He studied under Sayyid Abu al-Qasim al-Khoei the longest, which was twelve years, becoming one of the distinguished students of al-Khoei.

 He returned to Mashhad in 1972, and taught there for just under a year, and then travelled to Qom, to settle there until today.

 Fatimah's death

 Khorasani believes the attack of Fatimah's house holds a very high religious significance in the Shi'i creed.
 He leads a large mourning procession in Qom, on the anniversary of her death–in accordance to the third narration– annually, that sees hundreds of thousands of people participating in it.

 When the controversial marja' Mohammad Hussein Fadlallah declared his opinion that the attack of the door was a myth, and deemed most stories as fiction, Khorasani along with Mirza Jawad Tabrizi and Sayyid Mohammad Sadeq Rouhani deemed him a "deviant".

 Islamic Republic

 Khorasani's stance on Iran's government has been relatively vague, and he has been considered–if anything–an indirect critic.
-He has been often quoted in his lectures to challenge the opinion of the supreme leader of Iran.
+He has been often quoted in his lectures to challenge the opinion of Ali Khamenei the Former Supreme Leader of Iran.